 4: Install Cloud Proxy for vCD

-In this post we will deploy a Cassandra Cluster.
-Before installing cassandra software we need to meet following requirements:
+Before installing Cassandra software, we need to meet the following requirements:

 1: Verify that routing, NTP, forward, and reverse DNS resolutions are working correctly.

-2: Make sure that SELinux and your firewall are in disabled state.
-If they are enabled then make sure to open appropriate ports in firewall.
+2: Make sure that SELinux and your firewall are disabled.
+If they are enabled, then open appropriate ports in the firewall.

-I have disabled SELinux and firewall service in my lab.
+I have disabled SELinux and the firewall service in my lab.

 1 2 3 4 5 6 7 |